 Prod.: Edward Saxon.
 Kenneth Utt.
 Ronald M. Bozman.

 Winner: Jonathan Demme for The Silence of the Lambs.

 Tommy Lee Jones.

 Oliver Stone.
 Zachary Sklar.

-Winner: Ted Tally.
-The Silence of the Lambs.
+Winner: Ted Tally for The Silence of the Lambs.

 - Best Original Score

 Winner: Alan Menken for Beauty and the Beast.